pressureless/paper_md/papers/Pipeline/pipeline.md

 Figure 5 verifies that the parallax in the stereoscopic output panorama decreases with larger scene depth and smaller VCB angle.
 Furthermore, it also shows how to choose the acquisition and synthesis parameters to match the disparity capabilities of desired output devices, such as head-mounted displays or autostereoscopic screens with a limited disparity range.
 <figure>
 <img src="./img/img5.png" alt="Trulli" style="width:100%" class = "center">
 <figcaption align = "center">Fig. 5.
-Evolutionofthehorizontalparallaxofascenepointintheoutput panorama with respect to its depth for different virtual camera baseline (VCB) angles.
+Evolution of the horizontal parallax of a scene point in the output panorama with respect to its depth for different virtual camera baseline (VCB) angles.
 The parallax is expressed in percentage of the panorama height (left y-axis) and in pixels (right y-axis).
 The input images have a resolution of 2000×2000 pixels with 80◦ field of view.
 </figcaption>
 </figure>
 <figure>